 It’s vitally important that you always remember to update your plugins.
-Updating plugins increases security on your site, fixes bugs, ensures everything is compatible and add features and functionality.
-I make it a habit to go in and check which plugins need updating every day (well, nearly every day – not usually at the weekend!)
+Updating plugins increases security on your site, fixes bugs, ensures everything is compatible and adds features and functionality.
+I make it a habit to go in and update my plugins once a week.
 One word of warning though: every now and again an update is released that causes problems.
-I always allow at least 24 hours from when a plugin is released to when I update, just to ensure that any issues are ironed out!
+I always allow at least 1 week from when a plugin is released to when I update, just to ensure that any issues are ironed out!

 All of this post about plugins assumes you have a Self-Hosted WordPress site.
 If you do not, I really recommend that you look into transferring to Self-Hosted WordPress as it will serve you better in the long run and give you access to all these amazing plugins and more.

 For an explanation of the difference between self-hosted and hosted and how to decide which one is better, check out this post: Hosted vs self-hosted: which is best for your blog?